AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 *Design Layout:*

-1. The top section of the slide should have the title and subtitle centered.
+1. The slide background should have a modern and technological feel, possibly with a dark theme and abstract network patterns.
+2. The title and subtitle should be at the top, centered, in bold fonts.
-2. Below the title, there should be a large, dynamic graphic in the center depicting an interconnected network of nodes representing DEP.
-The network should integrate elements representing blockchain, cybersecurity, and sharing economy.
+3. Below the title, place a dynamic graphic representation of a decentralized network with nodes and connections, with DEP at the center.
-3. On one side of the graphic, there should be text or bullet points explaining what DEP is and its significance in Web3.
-4. On the other side, there should be text or bullet points highlighting a real-world application of DEP, such as Oracle.
-5. The bottom section of the slide should have bullet points that the speaker can use as talking points.
+4. On the left side of the graphic, display the key features in a vertical layout with icons representing each feature.
+5. On the right side of the graphic, display information about the real-world application (Oracle Scenario) in a text box.
+6. At the bottom, include a quote "DEP is the catalyst for new application forms, including predictors, zero net, lightning network, triggers, mail service, and more." in an elegant font.

 *Presentation Effect:*

-This slide should convey the innovation and transformative potential of DEP in the Web3 ecosystem.
-The graphic should be visually engaging, depicting DEP as an interconnected network that is dynamic, secure, and decentralized.
-The speaker should use a tone of excitement and innovation, highlighting how DEP is not just a technology but a catalyst for change in Web3.
-The design should be sleek and futuristic, reflecting the cutting-edge nature of DEP.
-The audience should leave this slide with a sense of the endless possibilities that DEP opens up in the Web3 space and how it empowers users and communities.
+1. The graphic representation of the decentralized network should be animated, with nodes and connections dynamically forming as the slide appears.
+2. The key features section should be visually engaging, with simple icons and keywords.
+3. The real-world application section should have a highlight or border to draw attention.
+4. The quote at the bottom should appear with a fade-in effect to leave a lasting impression.
+5. The speaker should use a laser pointer or similar tool to guide the audience through the elements of the slide.
+6. The transition to this slide should be smooth, with the network graphic being the focal point.

+*Additional Information:*

+This slide serves to introduce DEP as a revolutionary platform in the Web3 ecosystem.
+It should emphasize the decentralized nature of DEP, its key features, and its real-world applications.
+The design and layout should be modern and technological, reflecting the innovative nature of DEP.
+The speaker should engage the audience by explaining how DEP acts as a catalyst for new application forms and contributes to the evolution of Web3.

 ## Slide 6: Reinforcing Web3: Deeper Network’s Hardware Arsenal

 - Title: Reinforcing Web3: Deeper Network’s Hardware Arsenal
-- Subtitle: The Backbone of a Secure and Decentralized Web
+- Subtitle: Empowering Decentralization with Cutting-Edge Hardware
-- Visuals: High-resolution images of Deeper Network's hardware products, with sleek design elements.
+- Visuals: High-resolution images of Deeper Network's hardware products (Deeper Connect Lite, Mini, Nano, and Pico) arranged horizontally.
-- Bullet Points:
-    - Deeper Connect Generations
-    - Security and Performance
-    - Energy Efficiency
-    - Hardware Wallet with Triple Encryption
+- Key Features: Cross-Platform Compatibility, Low Energy Consumption, Hardware Wallet with Triple Encryption, Mining Rig with Network Security.
+- Quote: "Deeper Network's hardware is the backbone of a secure and decentralized Web3."

 *Content and Speaker's Note:*